Tag

 Download one of the best antivirus programs available and scan your computer.

-In addition to an program, you can download malware and spyware-specific programs such as Malwarebytes and SpyBot S&D. Scan your PC with these programs after the antivirus scan is over.
+In addition to an antivirus program, you can download malware and spyware-specific programs such as Malwarebytes and SpyBot S&D. Scan your PC with these programs after the antivirus scan is over.

 If the software finds any harmful programs on your computer, it will likely help you get rid of them.
 This may lower your CPU usage.